MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         .. dropdown:: More details on KGO update script

             * This script will login as the relevant admin user as needed
-            * After running for a platform, the newly created variables.rc and shell script will be moved to Azspice
+            * After running for a platform, the newly created variables.cylc and shell script will be moved to Azspice
               $UMDIR/kgo_update_files/<new_kgo_directory>.
-            * Having run on each requested platform the new variables.rc files will be copied into your working copy rose-stem/site/meto/variables_<PLATFORM>.cylc.
+            * Having run on each requested platform the new variables.cylc files will be copied into your clone rose-stem/site/meto/variables_<PLATFORM>.cylc.

         .. dropdown:: Updating KGO manually (rarely needed!)